ywwes26/MCMC-Auxiliary/README.md

 Folder `bayes-logistic-reg` contains the source codes to replicate the simulation results in Section 5.3.
 Each algorithm is implemented in separate files labeled by their respective names.
 For example, executing `TunaMH-SGLD.jl` will output a file containing the simulation results for TunaMH-SGLD.
 To reproduce Figure 5 in the paper, see `plot-mnist.jl` for details.

 ## Acknowledgement
-This implementaion is based on the previous implementation of PoissonMH and TunaMH [https://github.com/ruqizhang/tunamh].
+The implementaion in this repository is based on the previous implementation of PoissonMH and TunaMH, available at https://github.com/ruqizhang/tunamh.